-Our Global Code of Conduct (GCoC) is the central mechanism that regulates our robust corporate governance approach.
-Deeply entrenched in our values, our GCoC provides fundamental guidance on the manner and mode of upholding the highest standards
+Our Global Code of Conduct (GCoC)9 is the central mechanism that regulates our robust corporate governance approach.
+Deeply entrenched in our values, our GCoC provides fundamental guidance on the manner and mode of upholding the highest standards of responsible conduct across our business operations and value chain10.
+The GCoC is the governing document concerning all business activities, applicable to all employees as well agents and channel partners, are expected to adhere to the principles of the GCoC.

-1 Code for Independent Directors Conflict of Interest Competition Law Compliance Anti-bribery and Corruption Honest and Ethical Conduct and Fair Dealing Anti-Money Laundering Whistleblower Policy Protection of Confidential Information Privacy Policy Prohibition Against Company Political Contributions Public Policy Advocacy Prevention of Sexual Harassment Non-discrimination Human Rights Environmental Policy Interaction with Healthcare Professional (HCP) Policy
+Features of our GCoC Code for Independent Directors Conflict of Interest Competition Law Compliance Anti-bribery and Corruption Honest and Ethical Conduct and Fair Dealing Anti-Money Laundering Whistleblower Policy Protection of Confidential Information Privacy Policy Prohibition Against Company Political Contributions Public Policy Advocacy Prevention of Sexual Harassment Non-discrimination Human Rights Environmental Policy Interaction with Healthcare Professional (HCP) Policy

 As enshrined in our GCoC, we have a strict, no-tolerance approach to bribery and corruption.
-We maintain strict vigilance across our business operations to prevent any such instances.
-Employees are provided with training on the GCoC and must maintain strict adherence to the same.
-For FY23, there have been no instances of bribery, corruption, anti-competitive, antitrust and monopoly practices.
+We maintain strict vigilance across our business operations to prevent any such instances11.
+Employees are provided with training on the GCoC and must maintain strict adherence to the same 12.
+For FY23, there have been no instances of bribery, corruption, anti-competitive, antitrust and monopoly practices13.